 As a local and family-owned and operated business, the herd at Buffalo understands how hard it is to navigate an unexpected disaster alone.
-We have over 30 years of experience in the damage restoration and cleaning industry, providing you the most efficient and safest solutions for reliable disaster restoration, reconstruction and cleaning techniques to protect your home or business.
-We have a team of handpicked professionals that follow our proven best practices for compassionately handling the uncertainty of damage to your home.
-Our commitment is working with you to find the best solution to help you return your home to a pre-loss condition while meeting your individual needs along the way.
+We have over 30 years of experience in the damage restoration and cleaning industry, providing you with the most efficient and safest solutions for reliable disaster restoration, reconstruction, and cleaning techniques to protect your home or business.
+We have a team of handpicked professionals who follow our proven best practices for compassionately handling the uncertainty of damage to your home.
+Our commitment is to work with you to find the best solution to help you return your home to a pre-loss condition while meeting your individual needs along the way.

 Our services span across several counties to help families and companies in the Greater Yellowstone area.
 You can rest assured our team of compassionate and thoughtful professionals will not rest, until you are satisfied with the finished product and we make your home or business feel like home again.

-Gallatin County covers over 2,500 square miles of mountain lands varying in topography and climate from temperate river valleys to snow-capped peaks and open ranch lands.
-Nearly half of all the land in Gallatin County is under public ownership by the Gallatin National Forest, the State of Montana, Bureau of Land Management or the National Park Service.
+Gallatin County covers over 2,500 square miles of mountain lands varying in topography and climate, from temperate river valleys to snow-capped peaks and open ranch lands.
+Nearly half of all the land in Gallatin County is under public ownership by the Gallatin National Forest, the State of Montana, the Bureau of Land Management, or the National Park Service.

 Located in south-central Montana, Park County is surrounded by four majestic mountain ranges: the Absarokas, Bridger, Gallatin, and the Crazy Mountains.
-In Park County alone, there are 114 identified/named mountain peaks and the beautiful and colorful Paradise and Shields valleys lie in the center.
-Park County covers 1,681,280 acres ranging in elevation from 4,000 feet at the lowest point, to its highest point, 12,807 ft which is also the highest point in the State of Montana, Granite Peak.
+In Park County alone, there are 114 identified/named mountain peaks, and the beautiful and colorful Paradise and Shields valleys lie in the center.
+Park County covers 1,681,280 acres ranging in elevation from 4,000 feet at the lowest point to its highest point, 12,807 feet, which is also the highest point in the State of Montana, Granite Peak.
 There is an approximate population of 16,189 residents in Park County.

 Partially bordered by Yellowstone National Park to the south, Park County's natural resources provide a wide variety of sights and outdoor activities for scores of visitors each year.
-The famous Yellowstone River originates in Yellowstone National Park and runs clear, clean and undisturbed through Park County from Gardiner to Springdale, drawing fishermen, floaters and wildlife enthusiasts alike.
-Another major county river, the Shields River, is also abound with fish, wildlife and vegetation.
+The famous Yellowstone River originates in Yellowstone National Park and runs clear, clean, and undisturbed through Park County from Gardiner to Springdale, drawing fishermen, floaters, and wildlife enthusiasts alike.
+Another major county river, the Shields River, is also abundant with fish, wildlife, and vegetation.
 Not to mention, 164 identified lakes and reservoirs located in beautiful Park County, Montana providing plenty of recreational opportunities.